Maisy-ML/nasr-service-model/draft-chen-nasr-service-model-00.md

 The security environment here refers to the security of logical nodes.

-Node Type: NFV or Hardware.
+Node Type: NFV or Hardware, this field is used to identify whether the node is of hardware type or virtualization software type.

-Path: Authentication, Encryption.<RFC 8049>
+Path: Authentication, Encryption.
+For the L2 layer, authentication may be based on the device's MAC address, and encryption occurs at the data link layer, such as MACsec; For the L3 layer, it may be whether end-to-end authentication and encryption is provided.

 Connection: Maximal occupancy level, Isolation, Diversity.<RFC 9543>